n8n-io/n8n-docs/docs/integrations/builtin/credentials/bamboohr.md

 To configure this credential, you'll need:

 - Your BambooHR **Subdomain**: the part between `https://` and `.bamboohr.com`
-- A BambooHR **API Key**

-Refer to the [Authentication section of BambooHR's Getting Started API documentation](https://documentation.bamboohr.com/docs/getting-started#authentication){:target=_blank .external-link} for instructions on generating an API key.
+- A BambooHR **API Key**: Refer to the [Authentication section of BambooHR's Getting Started API documentation](https://documentation.bamboohr.com/docs/getting-started#authentication){:target=_blank .external-link} for instructions on generating an API key.